mpenet/jet/README.md

 * `in` will receive content sent by this connected client

-* `out` will allow you to push content to this connected client
+* `out` will allow you to push content to this connected client and close the socket

 ```clojure
 (use 'qbits.jet.server)